ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/session-state.md

   },
 ```

-Finally, using the mutations as a model, add the actions to the store and re-export the `ActionTypes`.
+Finally, using the mutations as a model, add the actions to the store.

 ## Modules

 Notice that we did everything at the root level for within our store.
 As our application grows, we will want to look into using <a href="https://vuex.vuejs.org/guide/modules.html" target="_blank">modules</a>.
 However, we are currently dealing with a fairly core concept within our application so it makes sense that it should be defined at the root level.

 We aren't going to do anything here, I just wanted to make sure you were aware that these existed.
+These will come into play as we expand our application.
+This is also the reason we have the `clear` action that currently just seems like an extra layer of abstraction.

 ## Initialize the Store

-We need to initialize the store, and thus load our session information if we have any, before we mount the application.
+Before we mount the application we need to initialize the store and thus load our session information if we have any.
 We can do this in `src/main.ts` by adding a method that dispatches the initialize.
 We can then wait for it to finish just like we wait for the router to be ready before mounting the app.

 ```typescript
 function initializeStore(): Promise<void> {